 by Matt Slick

-God exists because he is a necessary being.
-In other words, he must exist because it is his nature to exist.
-Otherwise, he is not God.
+God exists because He is a necessary being.
+In other words, He must exist because it is His nature to exist.
+Otherwise, He is not God.
 The Christian God is, by definition, eternal and immutable.
-This means he is without end and does not change.
-If he came into existence, then he would not be eternal nor immutable.
-So, God exists because he exists.
-It is like saying he exists because that is what he does as God.
+This means He is without end and does not change.
+If He came into existence, then He would not be eternal nor immutable.
+So, God exists because He exists.
+It is like saying that He exists because that is what He does as God.

 The Bible says God is eternal

 In addition, the Bible tells us that God is eternal (Psalm 90:2).
-So it cannot be that he was caused to come into existence.
-But if he was not caused to come into existence, and as the Psalms says he is eternal, then when we ask why does he exist we can only say because it is his nature that he eternally exist.
-He exists because he exists.
-Perhaps this is why God says his name is "I AM".
+So it cannot be that He was caused to come into existence.
+But if He was not caused to come into existence and as the Psalms says that He is eternal, then when we ask why does He exist, we can only say because it is His nature that He eternally exists.
+He exists because He exists.
+Perhaps this is why God says His name is "I AM."

 Exodus 3:14, "God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘I AM has sent me to you.’”